Teanaway Community Forest

 For your safety and the safety of our wildlife, please follow the seven principles of Leave No Trace.
 You can brush up on them here.
 Food and garbage left behind or improperly disposed of can attract wildlife and create potentially dangerous situations for visitors.
 Please pack out all food items and garbage.
 NEVER feed wildlife.

 Located along the north fork of the Teanaway River, the camp offers 59 campsites with fire rings and toilets.
 View the updated Washington State Parks Sno-Park map of Teanaway Community Forest groomed snowmobile trails, which have some temporary closures due to wildfire hazards.
 For more information about the risks associated with burned areas, click here.

 Directions: 22 miles north of Cle Elum at the end of the N. Fork Teanaway Road just past the fish hatchery on your left at the 29 Pines summer campground location.
 Get directions using the following address: 20831 North Fork Teanaway Road, Cle Elum, WA 98922.

-Teanaway Camping Area - No campfires.
+Teanaway Camping Area